quangly/rsync-apple-music/README.md

 Of course, this rsync script can be used to back up anything to another mounted drive.

 # Features
-- Log rotation after X number of days
+- Log rotation after X number of days.
+STDERR to STDOUT
 - Adjustable parameters
 - Cron Job